sancarbar/Dagger-ButterKnife-sample/README.md

 Dagger-ButterKnife-sample
 =========================

-This project is sample project about how to use two libraries for dependencies and views injection in Android Applications.
+This project is a sample project that shows how to use two libraries for dependencies and views injection for Android Applications.